IBM-Cloud/Kitura-Starter/README.md

 Kitura-Starter-Bluemix is a [Kitura](https://github.com/IBM-Swift/Kitura) based server application that you can use as a starting point to get your own Kitura application up and running on Bluemix.
 Also, if you'd like to run this app locally, you can do so on your [macOS](http://www.apple.com/osx/) or [Ubuntu 14.04](http://www.ubuntu.com/download) system.

 ## Application Requirements
 To compile and run this starter application on your local system, you need to install the [Swift compiler](https://swift.org/download/) for your platform.
 This version of Kitura-Starter-Bluemix works with the Swift `3.0` release binaries.
-You can download this version of the Swift binaries by following this [link](https://swift.org/download/).
 Compatibility with other Swift versions is not guaranteed.

-For further details on executing Kitura-based applications locally, please see Kitura's instructions for installation on [macOS ](https://github.com/IBM-Swift/Kitura#installation-os-x) and on [Linux](https://github.com/IBM-Swift/Kitura#installation-linux-apt-based) since system level dependencies may need to be installed before attempting to execute this starter app.
+For further details on executing Kitura-based applications locally, please see Kitura's instructions for installation on [macOS ](https://github.com/IBM-Swift/Kitura#installation-os-x) and on [Linux](https://github.com/IBM-Swift/Kitura#installation-linux-apt-based) since system level dependencies may be required before attempting to execute this starter app.

-If you are interested in manually deploying the application to Bluemix, you'd need to install the Cloud Foundry [command line](https://docs.cloudfoundry.org/devguide/cf-cli/install-go-cli.html) on your system.
+If you are interested in manually deploying the application to Bluemix, you'll need to install the Cloud Foundry [command line](https://docs.cloudfoundry.org/devguide/cf-cli/install-go-cli.html) on your system.
 Once it is installed, you can use it to [authenticate and access](https://www.ng.bluemix.net/docs/starters/install_cli.html) your Bluemix organization(s) and spaces.
-You can find further details on how to deploy this sample application to Bluemix in the following sections.
+You can find further details on how to deploy this sample application to Bluemix in a subsequent section.

 ## Clone, build, and run locally
 Once you have installed the Swift compiler and any system level dependencies required by the Kitura framework, you can proceed with the steps described in this section.

 1. Clone this repo using `git clone https://github.com/IBM-Swift/Kitura-Starter-Bluemix.git` and go to the root folder using `cd Kitura-Starter-Bluemix`.
-Please do not use the GitHub `Download ZIP` button as a way to clone this repo.

-2. Go to the root folder of this repo on your system and issue the following command to compile and execute the starter app: `make run`:
+2. Go to the root folder of this repo on your system and issue the `make run` command to compile and execute the starter app:

 ```
 $ make run